Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Introduction

 \subsection{Outline}

-We propose a method which follows the notion of activation maximization and combines it with a cycle-consistent GAN (CycleGAN) to improve the overall realism of the generated decision-explanations.
-To the best of our knowledge, we are the first to propose a combination of CycleGANs and activation maximization for this purpose.
+We propose a method which follows the notion of activation maximization and combines it with a cycle-consistent GAN (CycleGAN) to improve the overall realism of the generated decision-explanations. {Our method therefore aligns with the work from Singla et al.~\cite{singla2019explanation} and Liu et al.\cite{liu2019generative}, but aims to create more realistic images on smaller datasets.
+Following the above-mentioned criteria, our method is therefore model-agnostic within the domain of DNNs and can be applied to arbitrary model architectures.} To the best of our knowledge, we are the first to propose a combination of CycleGANs and activation maximization for this purpose.
 In detail:

-\begin{itemize} \item We will discuss the steps needed for such an algorithm and explain how each of its parts participates in creating a realistic decision-explanation in Sec.~\ref{GeneralCycleGAN}-\ref{Methods.Visualization}. \item In Sec. \ref{Experiments} we are constructing an experimental setup employing both, a quantitative, as well as a qualitative evaluation technique to evaluate our method in comparison to SoA approaches. \item We will present and discuss the results achieved within both experiments in Sec.~\ref{Results} \item In Sec. \ref{Conclusion} an outlook is given, showing up future directions as well as limitations of the study at hand. \end{itemize}
+\begin{itemize} \item We will discuss the steps needed for such an algorithm and explain how each of its parts participates in creating a realistic decision-explanation in Sec.~\ref{GeneralCycleGAN}-\ref{Methods.Visualization}. \item In Sec.~\ref{Experiments} we are constructing an experimental setup employing both, a quantitative, as well as a qualitative evaluation technique to evaluate our method in comparison to SoA approaches. \item We will present and discuss the results achieved within both experiments in Sec.~\ref{Results} \item In Sec.~\ref{Conclusion} an outlook is given, showing up future directions as well as limitations of the study at hand. \end{itemize}